DatReki/LogToHtml/README.md

     <img src="https://img.shields.io/badge/Donate-PayPal-green.svg?style=flat-square">
 </a>

-A small library to write (error) logs to a .html file.
+A small library to write logs to a .html file.
 The html file's structure is based of an embedded .cshtml file.

 Currently tested working on Linux & Windows.